 This was definitely a Chengdu highlight for the kids – it was all they talked about over breakfast the next morning.
 Dialogue is in Chinese, but they have English translations on screens at the side of the stage – although in reality it’s all about the visual performance.

 Looking for a family-friendly hotel in Chengdu?
 Click here to read our review of the Shangri-La Hotel, Chengdu.
+You might also like to read our article about things to do in Guilin here.

 Pin it for Later!